 Undergraduate Senior Internship in Digital Marketing

-The Lavin Entrepreneurship Center's WebCompass is an undergraduate internship program that involves three colleges within San Diego State University.
-The goal of this semester long internship is to create a dynamic team of students from business, graphic/web design, and computer science to complete a website-based project for San Diego small companies or non-profits.
-Included in this program are the College of Business Administration, the College of Professional Studies & Fine Arts and the College of Science.
-The program is a great learning experience for both the students and organizations involved.
+The Lavin Entrepreneurship Center's WebCompass is an undergraduate internship program that encourages interdisciplinary collaboration through digital marketing.
+A dynamic team of students from business, graphic/web design, and computer science will complete a website-based project for San Diego based companies and non-profits.
+Students from the College of Business Administration, the College of Professional Studies & Fine Arts and the College of Science will work jointly to create meaningful projects while also building new skills.

-This internship is intended for undergraduate seniors and takes place over the course of an academic semester, around ten weeks.
-This is a paid internship and entails about 75 hours per student to complete.
-Interns are hired and paid by the Lavin Center.
-All meetings will take place in the Center's boardroom located on campus.
+This paid internship opportunity is open to undergraduate seniors and takes place over the course of the semester.
+The project requires around 75 hours per student during a 10-week timeline.
+The selected interns are both hired and paid by the Lavin Center and all meetings will take place in the Center.

 San Diego State University may be able to provide the students course credit through an existing 400 level internship or independent study course.
 Each student should check with his/her advisor in their respective college.

 If you are interested in becoming involved in the Web Compass program as a potential organization or intern, and would like additional information, please contact Bernhard Schroeder, at [email protected]du or via phone at (619) 594-0560.

 The work that WebCompass interns complete lasts long after the project is finished.
 The final website can be implemented by the company and used to help grow their venture.
 Here are some recent websites that WebCompass teams have completed: